commercetools/fs2-queues/docs/getting-started/subscribing.md

 Receiving data is achieved through a @:api(com.commercetools.queue.QueueSubscriber).
 You can acquire one throuh a @:api(com.commercetools.queue.QueueClient) by using the `subscribe()` method.
 A `QueueSubscriber` is associated with a specific queue, which is provided when creating the subscriber.

-The subscriber also requires a [data deserializer][doc-deserializer] upon creation for the of data you want to receive from the queue.
+The subscriber also requires a [data deserializer][doc-deserializer] upon creation, to deserialize the message payload received from the queue.

 ```scala mdoc
 import cats.effect.IO